Introduction to wound healing and scars.

 Other educational resources.

 Please note that the above is only general information and is not intended to diagnose or treat.
-If you have any concerns, speak with your GP, medical practitioner, midwife or health visitor.
+If you have any concerns, speak with your specialist, consultant, breast support team, GP, midwife or health visitor.
 If you have any questions about the products, please contact the manufacturers and always follow the product instructions.

-Please note that if you are pregnant, I will be unable to treat existing scar tissue on your body, I may consider treating small scars on your limbs.
+Please note that if you are pregnant, I will be unable to treat existing scar tissue on your trunk as scar tissue / tension can travel far through fascia, I may consider treating small scars on your limbs.

 If you are still under the care of a specialist, please consult your specialist first if you can start scar treatment at this stage.
 If you have not discussed it already, I can provide you with a letter for your consultant to ask for permission to commence treatment, ensuring that there are no medical concerns that would suggest that scar therapy is contraindicated.